norelk/LandingPage/README.md

  in this project i used JS , Node.js, MySQL , express to build this whole app Lead Create, Login and Lead managment

-## to access this project you need to do make the following steps :
+## to access this project all you need to do is the following steps :
 - In your terminal/command line, type ```npm i```
 - create the DataBase - you have the SQL statement from DataBase.sql
 - open XAMPP and make sure that MySQl is ON.